 If your driver is your straightest club, hit it.
 But if you can’t, if you’re worried about keeping the ball in play with that club, I’d prefer to be 200 yards out then taking three off the tee.

-That means no chipping out sideways, no penalty shots.
+That means no chipping out sideways and no penalty shots.
 Make a challenge out of it.
 Then do it for 72 holes.

 People say, ” I’m a terrible putter.
 I had three three-putts today.”

-The next question needs to be, “what was the length of your first putt?”
+The next question needs to be, “What was the length of your first putt?”

-If the answer is 60, 70, 80 feet the problem isn’t your putting!
-No one can two putt every time from those distances.
+If the answer is 60, 70, 80 feet, the problem isn’t your putting!
+No one can two-putt every time from those distances.

-When you’re 150 yards away from the green, even as a single digit golfer, if you’re 30 to 40 feet from the hole, you actually hit a fantastic shot.
+When you’re 150 yards away from the green – even as a single digit golfer – if you’re 30 to 40 feet from the hole, you actually hit a fantastic shot.
 But if you are 25 yards off of the green, and you chip it to 12 to 15 feet, you’ve just shot yourself in the foot because the likelihood of making that putt is low.

-We’ve all walked in and said “man, I would have had a great score if I wouldn’t have putted so bad today”.
+We’ve all walked in and said, “I would have had a great score if I wouldn’t have putted so badly today.”
 This is an attempt to bring clarity to that statement that we’ve all said.
 It’s debunking that myth.

 We all need to get better at accessing the skill that we already have.